eehwan/Wetube/README.md

-# Cloning Youtube with Vanilla-Js and NodeJS
+# Cloning Youtube with VanillaJS and NodeJS

 https://eehwan.github.io/Wetube/
 ## Using